 These loans are relatively easy to refinance and are relatively forgiving of bankruptcies and foreclosures.
 They simply require a two-year wait time following a discharge.
 However, be prepared for stricter appraisals, strict accounting of income, and lower loan limits.
-Also, FHA loans don’t work for investment and vacation homes and a spouse’s debts can work against you, even if the spouse doesn’t co‐sign.
+Also, FHA loans don’t work for investment and vacation homes, and a spouse’s debts can work against you, even if the spouse doesn’t co‐sign.

-Benefits of FHA Loan:
+Benefits of an FHA Loan: